ray-cast/ray-mmd/README.md

 Ray-MMD
 ========
 ### Physically-Based Rendering ###
-　　A physically-based rendering for MMD.
+　　The aim of the project is to create a physically-based rendering with at MMD.

 Screenshots :
 ------------